 Lesen bildet*

-*In German, we say "lesen bildet", which means "reading educates" in English.
+*"Reading educates" in German.
 Not only does reading help you learn about the world, it also improves your writing skills (and your foreign language ability, if you read in another language).
 And: It is a perfect way to relax your mind and improve your ability to concentrate in a world that is more and more dominated by digital distraction.

-Here, I will share my all-time favorites, as well as current reading suggetions.
+Here, I will share my all-time favorites.
 If you have any feedback on the list, or would like to share your own suggestions with me, please contact me

 > 430K Amazon reviews cannot lie: A great novel about a little girl growing up on her own in the marshland of the North Carolina coast, and a crime whose solution remains open until the very end.